Scotia Place: New proposal

 On July 26, 2021, the city announced the cost of the arena had gone from $550 million to $608.5 million.
 The arena was planned to utilize an "inverted bowl" design which may not have been feasible on the selected piece of land and posed accessibility concerns.
 As the project progressed further into design work, other potential problems were uncovered, resulting in cost overruns.
 To address these overruns, it was announced that both the City of Calgary and Calgary Sports and Entertainment Corporation would each be putting forward an additional $12.5 million, a clause agreed on in the deal signed in 2019.
 The Calgary Sports and Entertainment Corporation then agreed to cover any potential future overruns.
-Additionally, the city announced as part of the updated deal with CSEC that the Calgary Municipal Land Corp (CMLC). would be removed as project manager and replaced with an organization of CSEC's choosing.
+Additionally, the city announced as part of the updated deal with CSEC that the Calgary Municipal Land Corp.
+(CMLC) would be removed as project manager and replaced with an organization of CSEC's choosing.

-On December 22, 2021, the current mayor of Calgary Jyoti Gondek shared on social media that CSEC was pulling out of the deal, citing disagreements in new costs that the city wanted CSEC to cover a portion of.
+On December 22, 2021, the former mayor of Calgary Jyoti Gondek shared on social media that CSEC was pulling out of the deal, citing disagreements in new costs that the city wanted CSEC to cover a portion of.
 These overruns included infrastructure costs of $12.1 million and climate mitigation costs of $4 million, with the city offering to cover $6.4 million of the total, leaving $9.7 million to be paid by CSEC.
 These costs were not previously identified as project costs by CMLC or the City nor were they included in the $608.5 million budget from July 2021.
 Despite this, CSEC stated their intention on remaining in the Saddledome.